ulriks9/nnci-assignment1/README.md

 # nnci-assignment1
- Assignment 1 on the Perceptron
+ Assignment 1 on the Perceptron.

+ To perform experiments, run "controller.m".
+ Parameters can be tuned in "controller.m"